 A g-wire or a fan wire can frequently be used as a common wire.

 You will have to do some simple wiring inside your HVAC system and at your smart thermostat outlet to replace it as a terminal.
 However, you will lose your fan control if you do this.
+Also, if you notice an extra unused wire in the wall, that can work as a blue or common wire for your new smart thermostat.

-The extra wire will also need to be connected to the c terminal at the heating and cooling system.
+The extra wire will also need to be connected to the C terminal at the heating and cooling system.
 This will provide power to your new thermostat.

 Here are eight of the Best Smart Thermostats Without C-Wire

-1. Best Overall Smart Thermostat
+1. Best Overall Smart Thermostat – Ecobee Smart

-Ecobee Smart Thermostat with Voice Control– C-Wire Adapter
+Ecobee Smart Thermostat with Voice Control – C-Wire Adapter

 Perhaps the Queen of all popular smart thermostats at this time.